c4pub/deodel/README.md

 Deodel is coded in Python and is compact, fitting in one file/module.

+## Deodel2 update (Nov 20, 2023)

+Deodel2 is an update of the algorithm that substantially improves accuracy.
+The difference in operation appears in the processing of numerical attribute values.
+The original version simply discretized the values and compared them as if they were categorical.
+This didn't take into account the distance separating the two compared values.
+Whether adjacent or at the extreme of their range, they would be categorized only as a mismatch.
+Deodel2 takes this into account and substantially improves accuracy for datasets containing many continuous attribute values.
+If the dataset consists only of categorical attributes, the accuracy will be identical for the two versions.
+As most datasets do contain lots of numerical attributes, the accuracy increases substantially and approaches that of ensemble classifiers like Random Forest.

 ## modules

   * deodel.py
     - It contains all that is needed for the operation of the classifier.

+  * deodel2.py
+    - Updated version with better processing of numerical attributes

   * main.py
     - Module that serves as a starting point / launchpad for use applications.